AnyGuy1/Chrome-Flash-Edition/README.md

 We believe that what created an impact shouldn't just disappear, so here we are, making Flash work again.
 Our goal is to create a version of chrome that can:
 1. Run Adobe Flash after December 31, 2020.
 (Check!)
 2. Sign into Google.
+(Currently in beta, but still, check!)
-3. Not update (that breaks everything).
+3. Not update.
+(Check!)

 To download, go to the "Releases" page on the Beta branch.